How far can bias go? Tracing bias from pretraining data to alignment: Conclusion

 \section{Conclusion}

-This study analyzed the correlation between gender-occupation biases in pre-training data and their impact on LLM outputs after pretraining, supervised finetuning and instruction tuning.
-We show that bias in pre-training data and model outputs is highly aligned and persists in the instruction-tuned versions.
-Our findings highlight the critical need for addressing bias at the data level to create more equitable AI systems.
+This study analyzed the correlation between gender-occupation biases in pre-training data and their impact on LLM outputs.
+We show that bias in pre-training data and model outputs is highly aligned and persists throughout different decoding strategies.